Jet schemes of singular surfaces of types $D_4^0$ and $D_4^1$ in characteristic $2$: Introduction

-For singular surfaces of type $A_n$ over a field of positive characteristic, the defining equation of the surface is $xy - z^{n+1}$, which is the same as the defining equation over a field of characteristic $0$.
-In this case the irreducible decomposition of the singular fiber was given by Mourtada in \cite{M1}, and we can determine the configuration of the irreducible components of the singular fiber as in \cite{Ky}.
-Moreover, if the characteristic is not equal to $2$, a singular surface of type $D_4$ is defined by an equation $x^2 - y^2z + z^3$, which is again the same as the defining equation over a field of characteristic $0$.
-We can check that the arguments in \cite{M2} and \cite{Ky} work also in this case.
+First, we consider the irreducible decomposition of the singular fiber in any characteristic.
+For singular surfaces of type $A_n$, the defining equation of the surface is given by $xy - z^{n+1}$ in any characteristics.
+Here and henceforth, the singular point is at the origin.
+In this case the irreducible decomposition of the singular fiber was given by Mourtada in \cite{M1}.
+For a singular surface of type $D_n$ for $n \geq 4$, the defining equation is $x^2 - y^2z + z^n$ in characteristic $0$.
+In the first possible case $n=4$, if the characteristic is a prime different from $2$, the defining equation is the same as in characteristic $0$.
+One can check that the arguments in \cite{M2} work also in this case.

-However, in characteristic $2$, there are two different singularities with the resolution graph of type $D_4$.
-One is given by $x^2 + y^2z + yz^2$ and is called a singularity of type $D_4^0$, and the other given by $x^2 + y^2z + yz^2 + xyz$ and is called a singularity of type $D_4^1$.
-We note that the equation of a singularity of type $D_4^0$ is weighted homogenous but that the equation of a singularity of type $D_4^1$ is not.
+In characteristic $2$, however, there are two different types of singularities with the resolution graph of type $D_4$.
+One is given by $x^2 + y^2z + yz^2$, called a singularity of type $D_4^0$, and the other given by $x^2 + y^2z + yz^2 + xyz$, called a singularity of type $D_4^1$.
+We note that the equation of a singularity of type $D_4^0$ is weighted homogenous while that of a singularity of type $D_4^1$ is not.
 In Mourtada \cite{M2}, it was important in giving the irreducible decomposition of the singular fibers that the defining equation is weighted homogenous.
-Thus, for a singular surface of type $D_4^0$, we can give the irreducible decomposition of the singular fiber as in Mourtada \cite{M2}.
+Thus, for a singular surface of type $D_4^0$, we will give the irreducible decomposition of the singular fiber using arguments as in Mourtada \cite{M2}.
 On the other hand, for a singular surface of type $D_4^1$, we have to find another way to prove that certain sets are irreducible.
-Hence, in this paper, we carefully study the codimensions of certain subsets of the singular fiber and prove its irreducibility.
+In this paper, we do this by a careful study of the codimensions of certain subsets of the singular fiber.

-As for the configuration of the irreducible components of the singular fiber, we can determine the inclusion relations among their intersections as in \cite{Ky} for singular surfaces of type $A_n$ and type $D_4$ in any characteristic.